 This has provided a really focused exposure for Eagledale and SW Joinery and they have already picked up enquiries, which illustrates the immediate benefits of a profile listed in the UKCCM directory.

 A & M EDM is a Midlands based wire and spark erosion company.
 As a young company they focused on their local market but quickly came to realise that the advantages of technology brought greater accessibility irrespective of where their customers were physically situated

 As a result of this Mark Wingfield from A & M EDM contacted the West Midlands Collaborative Commerce Marketplace to see how we could support the company.
-After an initial meeting we completed a Competency Profile and within 2 weeks of A & M EDM’s profile being published on WMCCM, Mark contacted us to say they had secured £11,000 of new business as a direct result of a google search displaying their profile.
-Mark is currently working with WMCCM to further enhance A & M EDM’s online presence.
+After an initial meeting we completed a Competency Profile and within 2 weeks of A & M EDM’s profile being published on UKCCM, Mark contacted us to say they had secured £11,000 of new business as a direct result of a google search displaying their profile.
+Mark is currently working with UKCCM to further enhance A & M EDM’s online presence.